Miscellaneous > Tallyfy on mobile devices

 | Linux | Ubuntu 22.04 or equivalent |

-When you launch the Tallyfy desktop app for the first time, it automatically tries to import your existing login from Chrome.
-If you’re already signed into Google or Microsoft in Chrome, you may be logged into Tallyfy automatically.
+On first launch, the app automatically tries to import your existing login from Chrome.
+If you’re already signed into Google or Microsoft in Chrome, you may be logged into Tallyfy right away.

 If automatic login doesn’t work: